RensJanssen/Rotterdampas-API-Docs/source/index.md

 Code | Description
 ---- | -----------
-400 | One or more mandatory parameters are empty.
+400 | One or more mandatory parameters and/or headers are empty.
+401 | Wrong values in basic authentication.
+401 | There isn't a user linked to the given X-AUTHENTICATION-TOKEN.
-400 | Can't find the 'PasSoort'.
+403 | Can't find the 'PasSoort'.
-401 | Can't find the 'organization' of the pass.
+403 | Can't find the 'organization' of the pass.
-401 |	Wrong values in the basic authentication
 404 | Can't find any action with the 'id_'.
-500 | No values in the basic authentication.
 200 | Everything is ok.